Steve Hofbauer

 Steven D. "Steve" Hofbauer is an American politician and former senior Fire Inspector from California.
-Hofbauer is the mayor of Palmdale, California.
+Hofbauer was the last directly elected mayor of Palmdale, California before the city changed its process to a rotating system.

 Education

 Hofbauer attended Pierce College, Los Angeles Valley College, UCLA Extension, California State University, Los Angeles, and other colleges.

 Career

 Since 1980, Hofbauer started his paramedic career with Los Angeles Fire Department.
-Hofbauer is a former senior Fire Inspector, licensed EMT and paramedic.
+Hofbauer is a former senior Fire Inspector, licensed EMT, and paramedic.
 He served multiple tours of duty as a Medical Team Leader with the L.A.
 County Disaster Medical Assistance Team.
 He received highly specialized training as a member of the elite National Medical Response Team, a unit of the US Public Health Service, trained to treat victims of industrial, nuclear or chemical accidents, or terrorist acts involving Weapons of Mass Destruction.

 In 1990, he became a Palmdale Planning Commissioner.
 In 2003, Hofbauer became a member of the city council for Palmdale, California.
 On November 6, 2018, he was elected mayor of Palmdale, defeating Jim Ledford and V. Jesse Smith with 44.3% of the votes.
 A Republican, he was sworn in as mayor on December 11, 2018.